loseys/loseys/README.md

 - Bash

 ~ $ cat contact.txt
-If I'm not responding to any of your PRs or issues, feel free to remind me via <a href="iphs2@outlook.com">email</a>.
+If I'm not responding to any of your PRs or issues, feel free to remind me via iphs2@outlook.com

 ~ $ sudo rm -rf /*